Phil Leeds

 Phil Leeds (April 6, 1916 - August 16, 1998) was an American character actor.
-He appeared in many movies and television series, including guest appearances in The Dick Van Dyke Show, Maude, The Monkees, Friends, Barney Miller, The Golden Girls, Everybody Loves Raymond, Boy Meets World and more.
+He appeared in many movies and television series, including guest appearances on The Dick Van Dyke Show, Maude, The Monkees, Friends, Barney Miller, The Golden Girls, Everybody Loves Raymond, Boy Meets World and more.

 Early life

-Leeds was born into a New York City Jewish family on April 6, 1916.
+Leeds was born in New York City to Benjamin and Anna Lebowitz on April 6, 1916.
 His father was a post office clerk.
-Raised in the Bronx, he was a peanut vendor for some time near Yankee Stadium and Manhattan's Polo Grounds.
-After serving in the US Army in World War II, he started his entertainment career.
+Raised in the Bronx, he was a peanut vendor for some time at Yankee Stadium and Manhattan's Polo Grounds.
+He was a student at City College of New York and worked in Army special services in World War II.